ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 - Users are required to implement session-sharing logic on the gRPC service side, which can be complex and adds additional overhead.

 ## Alternate Design

 ### Centralized Session Registry Server

-An alternative approach is to implement a centralized server dedicated to managing and storing session information.
-This server would act as a session registry, allowing multiple users and measurement plugins to store and retrieve sessions as needed.
+One approach is to implement a centralized server dedicated to managing and storing session information.
+This server would function as a **session registry**, enabling multiple measurement plugins to efficiently store and retrieve sessions as needed.

 **Advantages**

-Centralized session storage ensures better organization and visibility.
+- Centralized session storage acts a single point of contact for sessions.

 **Disadvantages**

-Introduces additional gRPC calls, increasing network latency.
+- Increases network latency due to additional gRPC calls.

-### Create a server like NI gRPC Device Server
+### Create a Server Similar to NI gRPC Device Server

-Another alternative is to **create a server like the existing NI gRPC Device Server** to handle arbitrary session management.
-This approach mocks the existing solution but requires development from the scratch to the **client and server-side APIs**.
+Another alternative is to **develop a server similar to the existing NI gRPC Device Server** for handling arbitrary session management.
+This approach replicates the existing solution but requires development from scratch.

 **Advantages**

-- Reduces overhead for the users' in implementing session management.
+- Simplifies session management for users by reducing implementation overhead.

 **Disadvantages**

-- **Development from scratch** - requires developing both **client-side APIs** and **server-side session management logic**.
+- **Requires development from scratch**, including both **client-side APIs** and **server-side session management logic**.

 ### Extending the Existing NI gRPC Device Server

-Another alternative is to **extend the existing NI gRPC Device Server** to handle arbitrary session management.
-This approach integrates with the existing solution but requires modifications to the **client and server-side APIs**.
+A more integrated approach is to **extend the existing NI gRPC Device Server** to support arbitrary session management.
+While this aligns with the prevailing methods, it necessitates modifications to both **client and server-side APIs**.

 **Advantages**

-- Reduces overhead for the users' in implementing session management.
+- Reduces the burden on users by streamlining session management.
-- Long-term stability as this is the support given for other NI's driver modules.
+- Ensures long-term stability, as this is the standard approach for other NI driver modules.

 **Disadvantages**

-- **Full-fledged implementation required** - requires developing both **client-side APIs** and **server-side session management logic**.
+- **Requires a full-fledged implementation**, involving both **client-side APIs** and **server-side session management logic**.
-- **Technology barrier** - requires familiarity with C++ (used in the NI gRPC Device Server).
+- **Technology barrier** – demands proficiency in C++ (the language used in the NI gRPC Device Server).

 ## Future Work Items

-- Automate processes to minimize user effort, especially in handling session sharing logic and generating client-side files.
+- Automate processes to minimize user effort, particularly in managing session sharing logic and generating client-side files.
   - **Python**:
-    - Server Side: Automate as much as possible.
-This area still needs exploration, and no concrete plan is in place yet.
+    - **Server Side**: Automate as much as possible.
+Further exploration is needed, and no concrete plan has been established yet.
-    - Client Side: Modify the existing multi-language client generator tool to also generate the session constructor file along with the client file and stubs.
+    - **Client Side**: Modify the existing multi-language client generator tool to also generate the session constructor file along with the client file and stubs.
   - **LabVIEW**:
-    - Server Side: Modify the existing multi-language driver support proto file generator to also generate the proto file and server-side stubs.
+    - **Server Side**: Enhance the multi-language driver support proto file generator to include proto file and server-side stubs.
-    - Client Side: Explore automation opportunities to reduce manual work.
-No fixed approach has been decided yet.
+    - **Client Side**: Explore automation possibilities to reduce manual efforts.
+No definitive approach has been determined yet.
-- Add support for a non-pin-centric workflow to expand flexibility in session management.
+- Introduce support for a **non-pin-centric workflow** to enhance flexibility in session management.